jeremenichelli/personal-site/posts/2015-10-27-the-vigenere-encryption.md

 Sometimes those small quirks end up being the reason why solving a problem in a specific language is the right choice.
 If you are not familiar with it, in **C** there isn't such a thing as a type `string`, but there is a type `char` for character.
 Strings are actually arrays of characters.

-Also, `char` variables can work both as characters and integers taking their numeric value from the <a href="http://www.asciitable.com/" target="_blank">ASCII table</a>.
+Also, `char` variables can work both as characters and integers taking their numeric value from the [ASCII table](//www.asciitable.com/).

 ```c
 char letter = "A";